diego2017/capstone_disease_predictor/README.md

 - Enhanced life expectancy for patients with type 2 diabetes, contingent upon timely and proper treatment
 - Financial relief for governments, stemming from the ability to treat patients proactively and mitigate the risk of complications

+### Walkthrough Demo

+A demo app that demonstrates the solution can be found inside the app directory.
+It can be used by running the 🏠_Home.py file

 ### Dataset